jamesbrunet/dirtypipe-writeup/README.md

 A program running in user space (i.e. everything that's not kernel code) uses **virtual memory addresses**.
 The set of virtual memory addresses available to each process is unique.
 Virtual memory addresses are mapped to physical addresses in page tables.

 Pages are a fixed size: in order to find the physical address to access data stored in RAM, the system needs to know (1) which program's page table to look at, (2) which page to look at, and (3) where in the page to look (offset).
-The page and offset is encoded in the virtual memory address. [^Landley] Below is a simplified example:
+The page and offset is encoded in the virtual memory address. [^3] Below is a simplified example:

 ![memory management diagram](memory-management.png)